vadz/RegSvrEx/README.md

 Instructions
 ------------

-Get the sources and build them using MSVS 2013 or just grab the [binary](https://github.com/vadz/RegSvrEx/releases/download/v1.0.0.1/RegSvrEx.exe) as this is normally all you need.
+Get the sources and build them using MSVS 2017 (earlier versions can probably be used as well, but the project files in the repository requires this one) or just grab the [binary](https://github.com/vadz/RegSvrEx/releases/download/v1.0.0.1/RegSvrEx.exe) as this is normally all you need.